jonro2955/jonro2955/README.md

 ---

 I am a front end web developer based in Metro Vancouver, BC, Canada.
-Please feel free to review all of the web applications that I have created below.
+Listed below are some of the web develpment projects that I have designed, programmed and deployed.
+Please feel free to try out the live links and examine their repositories.

+Thank you for visiting my Github page!

 <h3>My Projects: </h3>